exasol/exasol-test-setup-abstraction-java/ci-account-setup/doc/features.md

 `feat~damage-minimization-on-hacking-attacks~1`

-The AWS CI account setup implements measurements to reduce the damage (costs, abuse) in case an attacker gains access to the CI account.
+The AWS CI Account Setup implements measurements to reduce the damage (costs, abuse) in case an attacker gains access to the CI account.

 Rationale:
 Since the credentials are exposed to the CI there is an increased risk that an attacker could gain access to them.
 For that case the damage should be as small as possible.